|

 As with almost any project, some preliminary work and meticulous planning

 will be required before beginning an RCM analysis.
-One of the first
+One of the first steps in

-or 5 people) but not too large-- "too many cooks spoil the soup."
-At least one person from maintenance should be part
+people) but not too large-- "too many cooks spoil the soup."
+At least one

-of the group.
-RCM is a multifaceted process that requires a thorough
+person from maintenance should be part of the group.
+RCM is a multifaceted

-understanding of the assets being considered for RCM, the purpose of the
+considered for RCM, the purpose of the assets and the impact of their

-assets and the impact of their malfunction.
-The goal is to gather sufficient
+malfunction.
+The goal is to gather sufficient knowledge/expertise for an

-knowledge/expertise for an effective analysis without wasting valuable
+effective analysis without wasting valuable resources and/or making meetings

-A facilitator is recommended to ensure that the RCM analysis is carried out at
+A facilitator is recommended to ensure that

-the right level, that no important items are overlooked and that the results
+the RCM analysis is carried out at the right level, that no important items

-of the analysis are properly recorded.
-A facilitator also manages issues among
+are overlooked and that the results of the analysis are properly recorded.
+A

-the team members and helps in reaching consensus in an orderly fashion as
+facilitator also manages issues among the team members and helps in reaching

-retaining the commitment of the members and keeping them engaged.
+members and keeping them engaged.

 Establishing ground rules and